|Category Name:||Administration & Oper.|

 - Includes specific procedures required for compliance

-- Each College at Brockport policy is owned by a responsible office under the authority of a Responsible Cabinet Executive.
+- Each SUNY Brockport policy is owned by a Responsible Unit under the authority of a Responsible Cabinet Member.

-Policy Documentation Team – Administrative Assistants to the Cabinet Executives, who are responsible for assisting in posting and communicating approved policies, as well as monitoring and facilitating annual reviews of policies on a three year cycle, maintaining the policy template and content, and maintaining the policy database.
+Policy Documentation Team — Administrative Assistants to the Responsible Cabinet Members, who are accountable for assisting in posting and communicating approved policies, monitoring and facilitating annual reviews of policies on a three year cycle, maintaining the policy template and content, and maintaining the policy database.

-Policy Procedures / Guidelines - Established methods and requirements for the implementation of a Policy.
-See the College Administrative Policy Development and Life Cycle Matrix and the College Administrative Policy Development and Life Cycle Process Flow.
+Policy Procedures / Guidelines — Established methods and requirements for the implementation of a policy.
+See the Policy Development and Life Cycle Matrix and the Policy Process – Simplified Flow List.

 Policy Statement — A brief statement on the front page of a College Policy document that explains the purpose and core provisions of the policy.

-Responsible Cabinet Executive (RCE) – Cabinet Executive of the Division or Area in which the Originating Unit falls, who approves the work of the Originating Unit and carries policies to cabinet for review/approval.
-The RCE is responsible for maintaining policies up-to-date for their division or area.
+Responsible Cabinet Member — Cabinet Member of the division or area in which the Originating Unit falls, who approves the work of the Originating Unit and carries policies to President's Cabinet for review/approval.
+The Responsible Cabinet Member is accountable for maintaining policies up-to-date for their division or area.

 Policy Development Process

-- Governance Groups and Stakeholders identify and evaluate* the need for a new or revised
+- Precipitating factor: A need arises for a new or revised policy

 NOTE: The 30-day stakeholder review is waived when a policy is being revised with minor changes (as determined by the Policy Steering Committee), or when exigent circumstances require immediate processing and implementation of a policy / revised policy for the good of the campus.